COMSOC-Community/comsoc-website/docs/about.md

 The original COMSOC community site was set up by Ulle Endriss in 2007 and maintaned by him until 2024 (see [archived version](archive/comsoc-website)).

-The current version was designed by Simon Rey in 2024.
+The site was redesigned from scracth in 2024 by Simon Rey, with the a view towards making it easier for everyone in the community to contribute content.

 </section>